-The Energy Commission recommends the following for addressing procurement for energy storage in IRP Filings.
+The Energy Commission provides the following recommendations for addressing procurement for energy storage in IRP Filings.
 To the extent possible, describe:

 - 1. The possible role that storage can play to address overgeneration concerns and meet evening ramps while reducing the need for generation from specific gasfired generation or market sources.
-POUs may consider including a narrative assessment of the suitability of multihour storage as a resource to address reliability (including peak-hour capacity needs) and/or financial impacts associated with overgeneration and/or meet evening ramping needs. - 2.
-Any quantitative analyses undertaken by the POU or referenced in the IRP filing that evaluates the cost-effectiveness of multihour storage compared to other resources that meet evening ramping needs.
+POUs may consider including a narrative assessment of the suitability of multi-hour storage as a resource to address reliability (including peak-hour capacity needs) and/or financial impacts associated with overgeneration and/or meet evening ramping needs. - 2.
+Any quantitative analyses undertaken by the POU or referenced in the IRP Filing that evaluates the cost-effectiveness of multi-hour storage compared to other resources that meet evening ramping needs.